core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 The group mode defined in {{mess-processing}} relies on commonly shared group keying material to protect communication within a group.
 Using the group mode has the implications discussed below.
 The following refers to group members as the endpoints in the group owning the latest version of the group keying material.

-* Messages are encrypted at a group level (group-level data confidentiality), i.e. they can be decrypted by any member of the group, but not by an external adversary or other external entities.
+* Messages are encrypted at a group level (group-level data confidentiality), i.e., they can be decrypted by any member of the group, but not by an external adversary or other external entities.

 * If the used encryption algorithm provides integrity protection, then it also ensures group authentication and proof of group membership, but not source authentication.
 That is, it ensures that a message sent to a group has been sent by a member of that group, but not necessarily by the alleged sender.
 In fact, any group member is able to derive the Sender Key used by the actual sender endpoint, and thus can compute a valid authentication tag.
 Therefore, the message content could originate from any of the current group members.